 Miles Earned Via Credit Cards

 United’s primary credit card is the United Explorer Card, from Chase.
+Learn more about the card here.
 You receive 2 miles per $1 spent on dining, hotels and United purchases, and then 1 mile per $1 spent on everything else.

 The current sign-up bonus is 40,000 miles after you spend $2,000 in the first three months.
 The annual fee is waived the first year and then $95 thereafter.